-While Introduction to Missions is the introductory course for those wishing to major in world missions, one major purpose of Introduction to Missions is to build globally-minded pastors and lay leaders.
+While Introduction to Missions serves as introductory course for those wishing to major in world missions, one major purpose of Introduction to Missions is to build globally-minded pastors and lay leaders.
 For that reason, the course is part of the ministry curriculum for all religion majors.
 Thus, the class will be largely populated by those who are headed to something other than cross-cultural, expatriate missionary service.

 Course Syllabus [ "What is a